Mount Prospect, Illinois: Education

 Mount Prospect has a number of award-winning school districts.
 It has multiple districts that serve the village.
 Central Mount Prospect is served by Mount Prospect School District 57.
 North (and somewhat east) Mount Prospect is served by River Trails School District 26.
 South (and somewhat west) Mount Prospect is served by Elk Grove Community Consolidated School District 59.
 A very small portion of northern Mount Prospect in its northernmost point is served by Buffalo Grove-Wheeling Community Consolidated District 21.
 A small part of north central Mount Prospect is also served by Arlington Heights School District 25.
 A small part of northwest Mount Prospect is served by Prospect Heights School District 23.

-Township High School District 214 serves all of Mount Prospect; the town is served by multiple High Schools.
+Township High School District 214 includes all of the area of Mount Prospect; the town is served by multiple high schools.
+Prospect High School is the only one located within the village.
 Small numbers of students attend Elk Grove High School and Buffalo Grove High School.

-Prospect High School is the only one located within the village.
-The two Catholic parochial schools (K-8) located within Mount Prospect are St. Raymond and St. Emily.
+The two Catholic parochial schools (K-8) of the Roman Catholic Archdiocese of Chicago located within Mount Prospect are St. Raymond and St. Emily.

 The schools that service Mount Prospect are: